trueos/sysadm-docs/client_handbook/sysadmclient.rst

 will change to allow removal of PersonaCrypt.

-Once a user has been initialized for PersonaCrypt on the system, their user account will no longer be displayed when logging in, **unless** their PersonaCrypt device is inserted.
+Once a user has been initialized for PersonaCrypt on the system, their user account is no longer be displayed when logging in, *unless* their PersonaCrypt device is inserted.
 Once the USB device is inserted, the login screen will add an extra field, as seen in the example shown in :numref:`Figure %s <troslogin5>`.

 .. _troslogin5: